 If you want named to dynamically re-sign zones using HSM keys, and/or to to sign new records inserted via nsupdate, then named must have access to the HSM PIN.
-In OpenSSL-based PKCS#11, this is accomplished by placing the PIN into the openssl.cnf file (in the above examples, /opt/pkcs11/usr/ssl/openssl.cnf).
+This can be accomplished by placing the PIN into the openssl.cnf file (in the above examples, /opt/pkcs11/usr/ssl/openssl.cnf).

-The location of the openssl.cnf file can be overridden by setting the OPENSSL_CONF environment variable before running named.
+The location of the openssl.cnf file can be overridden by setting the OPENSSL\CONF environment variable before running named.